-- Escalating water losses - Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies. - Affordability of capital projects R367 million will be received as capital grants
+- Escalating water losses - Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies. - Affordability of capital projects R407 804 million will be received as capital grants for 2018/2019

-The following budget principles and guidelines directly informed the compilation of the 2017/18 MTREF:
+The following budget principles and guidelines directly informed the compilation of the 2018/19 MTREF:

-- The 2016/17 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2017/18 annual budget; - Intermediate service level standards were used to inform the measurable objectives, targets and backlog eradication goals; - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
+- The 2017/18 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2018/19 annual budget; - Intermediate service level standards were used to inform the measurable objectives, targets and backlog eradication goals; - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
 In addition, tariffs need to remain or move towards being cost reflective, and should take into account the need to address infrastructure backlogs; - There will be no budget allocated to national and provincial funded projects unless the necessary grants to the municipality are reflected in the national and provincial budget and have been gazetted as required by the annual Division of Revenue Act;

-In view of the aforementioned, the following table is a consolidated overview of the adopted 2017/2018 Medium-term Revenue and Expenditure Framework:
+In view of the aforementioned, the following table is a consolidated overview of the draft 2018/2019 Medium-term Revenue and Expenditure Framework:

-Consolidated Overview of the 2017/18 MTREF
+Consolidated Overview of the 2018/19 MTREF